kailynenitan/life-in-prison/notes.md

 Target goal: Begin to create tests for the game of life.
 Stretch goal: Finish the game of life.

+I finished the realistic goal.
+I'm surprised.
+It's far past my bed time at the moment but I'm proud, even if the census member function looks insane at the moment.
+That will be fixed next time.

 7/29/2025
 Realistic goal: Finish writing the grid class and the cell class.